Admission and Unit Information - Bachelor of Business and Commerce

 Elective units may be used toward obtaining an additional approved Major (80 credit points) or Sub-major (40 credit points).
 There are a range of Sub-majors available in the Bachelor of Business and Commerce;

 Students who do not wish to complete an additional Major or a Sub-major will be left with up to 80 credit points (8 units) to choose elective units.
-These units can be chosen from any of the unit sets within the Bachelor of Business and Commerce or from the wider range of units offered by UWS.
+These units can be chosen from any of the majors and sub-majors within the Bachelor of Business and Commerce or from the wider range of units offered by UWS.
 Enrolment in elective units is subject to meeting any required criteria for individual units, such as co-requisites and pre-requisites.

-Students can apply for an elective major or sub-major via MySR in the Unit Sets section under Enrolment.
+Students can apply for an elective major or sub-major via MySR.